aws-samples/authenticated-static-site/README.md

 ## Clean Up

+If you deployed the application from the Serverless Application Repository, then navigate to AWS CloudFormation in the AWS console and delete the stack.

-Clean up the stack and all resource like so:
+If you used CDK to deploy, you can also clean up the stack and all resource like so:

 ```
 cdk destroy --all
 ```